-Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable #@??% \$ \$ All personnel are contractual not permanent State staff.
-Personnel costs are estimated to rise by
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable #@??% \$ \$ All personnel are contractual, not permanent State staff.
+Personne 2% annually throughout the grant period. el costs are esti mated to ri se by